Japan's Sharp names new president as losses mount

 "I will take responsibility for that turnaround in tandem with the new president," Katayama told a news conference.

-Sharp closed up more than 4 percent, but hopes a management shuffle would lead to a turnaround in the company's fortunes were met with some skepticism.
+Sharp closed up more than 4 percent, but hopes a management shuffle would lead to a turnaround in the company's fortunes were met with some scepticism.

 "Just because you switch presidents doesn't change any of the fundamental problems," Yoshihiko Tabei, general manager and chief analyst at Kazaka Securities, said.